So Many Things to do in Marrakech

 Book your Hammam at Riad Al Ksar

 If you are in Marrakech I totally recommend that you reserve your place in advance.
-You can contact the Riad Al Ksar and Spa direct on their website, they speak excellent English and French and the process to book is very easy.
+You can even stay overnight here and it’s so luxurious I wish we had!
+They speak excellent English and French and the process to book is very easy.
 We loved our Hammam Experience and it was perfect for two tired travellers.

 We left the Riad and retraced our steps back to the square where we’d eaten lunch.
 With google maps in hand we meandered our way back to our hotel.
 The streets are so busy and the sights and scents of morocco fill the air and we’re really looking forward to exploring tomorrow, but for now our 3:00am start is catching up on us so we decided an early night was in order.
 So far Marrakech has more than lived up to our expectations!